JeroenDM/descartes_tutorials/README.md

 ## What we would like to improve

+- Change in descartes core, moveit_state_adapter that the "tool0" name is not fixed
 - Avoid big steps in task space.
 - Solve RAM problem.
 - Add tolerances in local tool frame.